-Guatemala doesn’t seem a top destination in Central America.
+Guatemala doesn’t seem to be a top destination in Central America.
 Basically, there is so much to see and do.
-However, with our little time, we managed to set Lake Atitlan on the itinerary.
+However, with little time, we manage to set Lake Atitlan on the itinerary.

-Most people spend a couple of days to hike the volcanoes or visit the towns around the lake, which are the main attraction.
-To fully enjoy the trip, we spent two- nights at hotel Posada Chiminaya in Lake Atitlan, and based ourselves in Panajachel.
-At first, we’re skeptical about staying in one of the villages, but looking the most accessible way, it seems Panajachel is a hub for transportation.
+Most people spend a couple of days hiking the volcanoes or visiting the towns around the lake, which are the main attraction.
+To fully enjoy the trip, we spent two- nights in Panajachel and made our base here.
+We were staying in one of the hotels that we booked on Booking.com.

-How to get there from Antigua
+How to get from Antigua to Lake Atitlan

 Visiting Santa Cruz La Laguna

-On the first day, we took the water taxi to Santa Cruz, which is a 10-minutes ride for 10 Quetzales.
+On the first day, we took the water taxi to Santa Cruz, a 10-minutes ride for 15 Quetzales.
 When arriving at Santa Cruz, you see the tuk-tuk waiting for passengers.
-The village of Santa Cruz La Laguna located on an altitude of 600 meters.
+As you know, Santa Cruz La Laguna’s village is at an altitude of 600 meters.
 However, walking is likely the best option as you have some partial views of Lake Atitlan on the way to the village.
 There is also a walking trail to Jaibalito, the neighboring town of Santa Cruz.

-It is a nice walk, and it takes 30 minutes to one hour hike.
-Partially is climbing, if you have been to Pacaya volcano in Antigua, this trail is not so bad.
-If you’re not interested in hiking, go back down and take an endlessly walk by the lake where you have uninterrupted views at the volcano.
+It is a lovely walk and takes 30 minutes to one hour hike.
+It’s partially hilly.
+But this trail is not so bad if you have been to Pacaya volcano in Antigua.
+If you’re not interested in hiking, go back down and walk endlessly by the lake, where you have uninterrupted views of the volcano.
 Take the boat back to Panajachel.

 A late afternoon walk in Panajachel

-Since our arrival in Pana, we haven’t stroll around yet, but we’re not in a hurry.
-This village is relatively small, that doesn’t need one day to see it.
-So coming back from Santa Cruz La Laguna, we headed to Calle Santander – the main street of Panajachel where you find plenty of handicrafts, restaurants, and bars.
+Since we arrived in Panajachel, we haven’t been around yet, but we still have the time.
+This village is relatively small and doesn’t need one day to see it.
+So coming back from Santa Cruz La Laguna, we headed to Calle Santander – the main street of Panajachel.
+So there you find plenty of handicrafts, restaurants, and bars.

-Visit the three villages
+Visit the three villages in Lake Atitlan

-Basically, one of our primary purpose in Lake Atitlan, visiting the villages.
-Some people come to Lake Atitlan to climb the volcanoes, but we already climbed Pacaya.
-I wish we had the time; it would be great to climb another volcano in Guatemala.
-Unfortunately, we have a cramp itinerary on this trip.
-Moreover, we still have three locations to visit after Lake Atitlan.
-I don’t want to spend my time hiking while there are so much to see in Guatemala.
+Basically, one of our primary purposes in Lake Atitlan is to visit the villages.
+Some people come to Lake Atitlan to climb the volcanoes, but we have already climbed Pacaya.
+I wish we had the time; climbing another volcano in Guatemala would be great.

-San Pedro la laguna
+San Pedro la laguna, Lake Atitlan

-We start in San Pedro?
-Why is everyone going to San Pedro and why it is so popular?
+What is so prevalent in San Pedro?
+Why is everyone going there?
 Have you ever heard of a party town in Lake Atitlan?
 This village is very known, especially for backpackers.

 San Juan la laguna

 From San Pedro, we took a tuk-tuk to San Juan.
-I remember the guy said to us if we’d like to explore a quiet village we should go to San Juan.
+I remember the man said that if we’d like to explore a quiet village, we should go to San Juan.
 So after spending two hours in San Pedro, we took a tuk-tuk for 15 Quetzales.

-And they are not just regular murals; some of the art has a definition which makes an impressive view.
-But frankly, after one hour we’ve seen it all.
+And they are not just regular murals; some of the art has a definition that makes an impressive view.
+But frankly, after one hour, we’ve seen it all.
 So our next stop is Santiago.